dermatologist/kedro-multimodal/README.md

 [![kedro-viz](https://github.com/dermatologist/kedro-multimodal/blob/develop/notes/kedro-viz.png)](https://github.com/dermatologist/kedro-multimodal/blob/develop/notes/kedro-viz.png)

+## Give us a star ⭐️
+If you find this project useful, give us a star.
+It helps others discover the project.

 ## Troubleshoot
 * Downloaded BERT models will not copy vocab.txt in assets folder to the newly created fusion model.
 This has to be manually copied.
 * The class_num in TfModelWeights must be equal to to NCLASSES during training.
 Otherwise it throws an error:  Tensorflow estimator ValueError: logits and labels must have the same shape ((?, 1) vs (?,))